spmcdonnell/Sprint-Challenge-Form-Management/README.md

 -   [ ] What are the required parts of class components?

+Class keyword and extending React.Component.
+Previously a constructor function with a call to super would have been necessary, but now you can just declare some state without it if you choose to.
+You also need a render function that returns some JSX/content.

 -   [ ] Name at least three lifecycle methods?

+ComponentDidMount, ComponentDidUpdate, ComponentWillUnmount

 -   [ ] Why are forms used so often in web applications and software?

+If your application needs some way of getting information from a user of that application, forms are the way to do it, and since many sites do need to get information from a user, naturally forms are going to be used often.

 -   [ ] What advantages are there by using a forms library like Formik?

+Cleaner form interface, easier for future developers to read and extends, not having to manage everything with handlers that you write yourself every time you make a form, having forms standardized across the whole application, etc.

 -   [ ] Why do we write tests for our apps?

+To ensure things are working correctly i.e. as expected.
+To prevent costly and difficult to diagnose bugs later on in the life of your app.
+It can help you think about to develop your app and cover edge cases that may not have been apparent at the start.

 ## Project Set Up